-The court is asked to decide whether a closure order is necessary to prevent further serious disorder or nuisance and therefore it may wish to consider whether alternative methods are more appropriate and what other action might have been attempted.
-For this reason it is important that a history of the action that has been taken and considered against the premises and the residents is provided to the court.
+The court will be asked to decide whether the making of a closure order is necessary to prevent further disorder or serious nuisance.
+The court may therefore wish to consider whether alternative methods would be more appropriate.
+For this reason it is important that evidence of the other actions that have been considered or attempted are provided to the court.